Evaluation#

 test_ds = MNIST('.data', train=False, download=True, transform=preprocess)

-Then, we define the model, loss function, optimizer, and data loader.
+Then, we define the model, loss function, and optimizer.

 )

-Finally, we train the model for a few epochs.
+Finally, we train the model for a few epochs, using the test DataLoader for evaluation after each epoch.

 ===== Training on mps device =====

-The training loss and all the metrics are recorder during training and returned in a dictionary.
+The loss function and all the validation metrics are recorded during training and returned in a dictionary.
 We can plot the training loss and the validation metrics to visualize the model performance over time.

 plt.figure(figsize=(10, 5), tight_layout=True)